-We seek to understand how habitat fragmentation and environmental variation shapes intraspecific differences in life history traits in natural populations.
 We are also interested in identifying genomic regions associated with key performance-related traits, and to assess how their allele frequencies vary across space and time and affect the dynamics of natural populations.

 Severity, frequency, and unpredictability of environmental change has increased dramatically in recent years due to human caused phenomena, such as habitat fragmentation, habitat degradation and climate change.
 Species in the wild are constantly experiencing stress due to this environmental variation, for example, when their resource availability becomes limited or they experience sub-optimal thermal conditions.
 We aim to assess variation in the possible strategies that allow individuals to cope with such environmental stresses in wild populations.
 We couple laboratory and field-based studies with molecular approaches to unravel the significance of different mechanisms – genetics and intestinal microbial communities – potentially influencing individual responses to environmental challenges.
 At the moment, we focus on the influence of host plant quality as an environmental stressor, which is known to greatly influence life histories in many organisms.